frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/setting-up/data/data-import.md

 <img alt="Start Import" class="screenshot" src="{{docs_base_url}}/assets/img/setup/data-import/data-import-1-new.png">

+Before using Data Import **ensure** that you have all of your data ready.

 ## 1. Using Data Import

 Data in ERPNext is stored in tables like a spreadsheet with columns and rows of data.
 Each form likes Sales Order has multiple fields like Customer, Company, etc. It also has tables like the item table, tax table, etc. In Data Import, the set of fields in the Sales Order are treated as the main table and the rows inside the child table (item table) are treated as the child table for data import.